sophiesaunders/tunio/README.md

 ## To Do List

 ### Short-term: Tuner
-- Include the logo or icon somewhere on the app?
 - Make it so if microphone permission is denied, we keep checking the status automatically and begin working when permission is granted (without refresh).
 - Bug: iOS sound input freezes after sitting in background.

 ### Long-term: Brainstorm
+- Improve the UI for showing flat -> sharp indicator.
+Make more creative.
 - Add a sustained note mode (user selects the note, the app plays a tone).
 - Add a metronome mode (user selects bpm and optionally number of beats per measure).
 - Add walkthrough mode for string instruments (guitar, ukulele) where it walks you through tuning each string in order and goes to the next once each one is in-tune.